ckswilliams/modOpenREM/docs/startservices.rst

 * Go to ``Config -> Patient ID settings`` and configure appropriately
 * If you want to use OpenREM as a DICOM store, or to use OpenREM to query remote systems, go to ``Config -> Dicom network configuration``.
 For more information go to :doc:`netdicom` (not yet up to date)
-* When you have some data in the system, you will want to go to ``Config -> View and edit display names`` and customise them.
+* With data in the system, you will want to go to ``Config -> View and edit display names`` and customise the display names.
+An established system will have several entries for each device, from each time the software version, station name or other elements changes.